 Baseline testing is a pre-season concussion management system that helps detect traumatic head injury and establish when the athlete can return to play using a series of physical, mental, and problem-solving tests.Learn more

-Our physicians answer some of the most common questions regarding concussions.
+Our concussion specialists answer some of the most common questions regarding concussions.
 If you still have questions after browsing this page, please don't hesitate to call our office.
 We will be happy to help with any further questions or concerns.Learn more

-After a player endures a concussion, our sports medicine doctors will recommend a rehabilitation treatment plan.
+After a player endures a head injury, our sports medicine doctors will recommend a rehabilitation treatment plan.
 We recommend that you stay off the field or court and avoid most physical activity while recovering.Learn more